duartegroup/autodE/doc/examples/molecules.rst

 *********

-Reactants and Products are :ref:`Molecules <molecules>` and are initialised much like their :ref:`Species <species>` parent class but have charge and multiplicity defaults (0, 1 respectively) and can be built from `SMILES <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system/>`_ strings
+Reactants and Products are :ref:`Molecules <molecules>` and are initialised much like their :ref:`Species <species>` parent, but have charge and multiplicity defaults (0, 1 respectively) and can be built from `SMILES <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system/>`_ strings